Tackling Part O Compliance in London

 The outcome – a 58% reduction in total carbon emissions compared to Building Regulations Part L and fully aligned with the London Plan.

 Part O compliance is particularly demanding in London due to the higher risk of overheating.
-We recommended dynamic solar shading to limit solar gain and mitigate overheating.
+We recommended dynamic solar shading to limit solar gain and reduce overheating.

 The result?
 Comfortable, future-proofed accommodation for the care home residents that meets the more stringent requirements of the London Plan.

 Part O isn’t about limiting design.
-With the right team, collaboration and a practical approach, it is an opportunity to deliver buildings that perform better for occupants all year round.
+With the right team, collaboration and a practical approach to building engineering, it is an opportunity to deliver buildings that perform better for occupants all year round.

 Image courtesy of Designscape